Philippe II, Duke of Orléans: Court life

 In his will, Louis XIV appointed Orléans president of the council of regency for the young king Louis XV.

 The Regency

 Months before the death of Louis XIV, Philippe was present at the Persian embassy to Louis XIV.
-Mohammed Reza Beg was a high-ranking official to the Persian governor of the Yerevan province (Armenia).
+Mohammad Reza Beg was a high-ranking official to the Persian governor of the Yerevan province (Armenia).
 He had been chosen by the Safavid Persian emperor Sultan Husayn for the mission and travelled with a grand entourage, as suitable to the diplomat of a mighty empire.

 The scene of the Persian ambassador's entry into Paris, 7 February 1715, was described by François Pidou de Saint-Olon (1646–1720), a nobleman who was delegated the diplomatic position of liaison officer to the Persian delegation.